retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

     from retentioneering.eventstream import Eventstream
     stream1 = Eventstream(df1)

-Before we go further we need to introduce you a displaying method :py:meth:`to_dataframe()<retentioneering.eventstream.eventstream.Eventstream.to_dataframe>` which shows the data underlying an eventstream.  converts an eventstream to the corresponding data frame.
+Before we go further we need to introduce you :py:meth:`to_dataframe()<retentioneering.eventstream.eventstream.Eventstream.to_dataframe>` method which we will use here for displaying eventstream data.
+According to its name, the method converts an eventstream to ``pandas.DataFrame``.

 .. code-block:: python